Bhavesh Bhatia: Sunrise Candles

 A special scheme by NAB for blind people helped Bhavesh get a loan of Rs 15000 from Satara Bank.
-With this money, Dr. Bhatia purchased 15 kg of wax, two dyes and a hand cart.
+With this money, Bhatia purchased 15 kg of wax, two dyes and a hand cart.
 One of his friend, Niraj Chandan, who helped him in the early days, says, "I met Bhavesh Bhatia five years ago.
 He had put up a stall to sell candles near a church in Mahabaleshwar."
 Niraj went to Bhavesh's house where he made the candles.
 "I could not believe my eyes.
 He was doing it so well.
 I took photographs with my digital camera and put up a small website - www.sunrisecandles.in.
 We advertised on Google and started getting lot of orders."
 Then things began to change.
 Advertisements in Google spread their reach and they started getting orders.
 Bhavesh got small piece of land from one of his friends, and another friend, who was a builder, built a small candle making center on that land.

 Sunrise candles, which employs a team of 3470 Visually Impaired people and Divyang, in 14 states of India now imports wax from UK and manufacture different kinds of candle which include pillar candles, floating candles, novelty candles, gel candles, toy shaped candles, fruit basket candle and traditional candles.
 They have developed more than 10700 Designer Scented, Plain and Aromatherapy candle designs.
 The client list of Sunrise candles includes Reliance Industries, Ranbaxy, Big Bazaar, Naroda Industries, Resilient Cosmecuticals, Rotary Club, Many Hotel Groups, etc.